Geometric Phase-Driven Scattering Evolutions

 In conclusion, we have unveiled the hidden excitation geometric phases among QNMs of scatterers and reveal how they drive scattering evolutions on the incident Poincaré sphere.
 The geometric phase can be exploited to efficiently manipulate the scatterings, such as scattering eliminations and polarization singularity (zero and circularly-polarized scatterings) generations.
 For the general scenario of more than two QNMs being simultaneously excited, the relative amplitude and phase among any two QNMs can be calculated using our model and then calculations for interferences among all QNMs become routine.
 This means that the theoretical framework we have constructed is generic and widely applicable.
-We have essentially merged three vibrant fields of geometric phase, Mie scattering and QNM, and unlocked an extra hidden dimension of electromagnetic scattering.
+We have essentially established a profoundly comprehensive framework to calculate geometric phases in scattering systems, and unlocked an extra hidden dimension for electromagnetic scattering manipulations.
 Similar dimensions might be uncovered for waves of other forms for which geometric phase is generic and ubiquitous, providing new flexibilities for many physics and interdisciplinary branches that are related to wave scatterings.

-\emph{Acknowledgment}: This work is supported by National Natural Science Foundation of China (Grant No. 11874426 and 61405067), and several Researcher Schemes of National University of Defense Technology.
-W. L. acknowledges many illuminating correspondences with Sir Michael Berry, whose monumental paper on geometric phase was published $40$ years ago today.
+\emph{Acknowledgment}: This work is supported by National Natural Science Foundation of China (Grant No. 11874426 and 61405067), Outstanding Young Researcher Scheme of Hunan Province (2024JJ2056), and several Researcher Schemes of National University of Defense Technology.
+W. L. acknowledges many illuminating correspondences with Sir Michael Berry and this paper was deliberately submitted on the 40$^{\mathrm{th}}$ birthday of his monumental paper on geometric phase.